Public Holidays in Berlin

 Easter Monday follows Easter Sunday and marks the end of the Easter holiday weekend.
 It’s a time for family gatherings, outdoor activities, and relaxation.

-• Outdoor Activities: Berliners often spend this day outdoors, enjoying the spring weather in parks and gardens.
+• Outdoor Activities: Berliners often enjoy the spring weather in parks like Tiergarten or Tempelhofer Feld.

-• Closures: Most businesses remain closed, but tourist attractions and public parks are open.
+• Closures: Most businesses remain closed, but tourist attractions are open.

-Labour Day, or May Day, is not only a public holiday in Berlin but also a politically significant day.
-Known for large demonstrations, particularly in Kreuzberg, it’s both a celebration of workers’ rights and a day for political protests.
+Labour Day is both a public holiday and a politically significant day.
+Known for large demonstrations, particularly in Kreuzberg, it’s a celebration of workers’ rights and a platform for political protests.

-• Street Festivals: Many neighborhoods host street festivals, with food, music, and arts.
+• Street Festivals: Enjoy food, music, and art in local neighborhoods.

-Ascension Day is a religious holiday commemorating Jesus Christ’s ascension into heaven.
-In Germany, it also doubles as Father’s Day (Vatertag), where men traditionally spend the day outdoors, often drinking and barbecuing.
+Ascension Day commemorates Jesus Christ’s ascension into heaven.
+In Germany, it also doubles as Father’s Day, with outdoor celebrations and barbecues.

-• Outdoor Celebrations: Parks are filled with people celebrating Father’s Day, enjoying picnics and drinks.
+• Outdoor Celebrations: Parks are lively with groups celebrating Father’s Day.

 • Closures: Businesses and offices are closed.